mmatoscom/zakhar/README.md

 ## About this repo

 This is my robotics project.
-I decided to make it more formal and fancy.
-Right now I have a lot of segmental parts of the project and I hope, all this formalisation and diagrams help me to build my robot with name Zakhar.
+I decided to make it more formal and structural.
+In open-hardware format.
+Right now I have a lot of separated parts of the project and I hope, all this formalization and diagrams help me to build my robot with name Zakhar.

-I will update this repo during the reorganization.
+I will be updating this repo during the reorganization.

 ## Concept